stir-challenge/stir-challenge.github.io/_pages/data.md

 author_profile: true
 ---
 ![](/images/STIR_summary.png)
 The STIR dataset (STIROrig) includes many sequences (over 4 hours) of tissue deformation, and the [publicly](https://arxiv.org/abs/2309.16782) released version can be used for both training and validation.
-The 2024 challenge (STIRC2024) [data](https://zenodo.org/records/14803158) provides a more filtered and orthogonal dataset that can be used for validation of algorithms.
-An similarly distributed non-intersecting dataset (STIRC2025) will be used for the 2025 challenge evaluation.
+Originally, the dataset is annotated with infrared visible tattoos allowing to locate landmarks on the tissue surface on start and end frames of sequences.

-## STIRC2025 Test and Validation Data
+## Previous Years' Data and Annotations
-The test dataset for STIRC2025 will be the data we use for this challenge.
-It has no intersection with any of the other released datasets.
-STIRC2025 contains around 32 sequences.
-Use prior challenge data (STIRC2024) to validate your methods.
+The challenges in [2024](https://zenodo.org/records/14803158) and 2025 contained a filtered and orthogonal dataset using the same structure of annotations.

+## New for 2026: Temporally Denser Evaluation
+This year, we introduce manually annotated, temporally denser tracking and visibility labels.
+These annotations enable a more accurate evaluation of tracking performance and offer deeper insights into the challenges posed by deformable objects.

+The benchmark comprises around 10 sequences ranging from 5 to 30 seconds in duration, captured at 25 Hz.
+Each tracking point is initialized in the very first frame, with position and visibility labels provided at a frequency of 1 Hz.

 ## Use of External Data
 Publicly available data are usable for training.
 Recommended datasets with deformation or tracking labels are mentioned in the prior years challenge [paper](https://arxiv.org/abs/2503.24306)<sup>1</sup> and this [review](https://www.sciencedirect.com/science/article/pii/S1361841524000562)<sup>2</sup>.